 You don’t have to live with these symptoms indefinitely.
 Talk with an experienced gynecologist if you think you might be experiencing vaginal atrophy.

-Vaginal atrophy is common complaint during menopause.
-Women who smoke, who have never given birth vaginally, or who do not engage in sexual activity are more likely to develop vaginal atrophy during this time.
+Vaginal atrophy is a common complaint during and after menopause.
+Women who smoke, who have never given birth vaginally or who do not engage in sexual activity are more likely to develop vaginal atrophy during this time.

-Women who aren't experiencing menopause but have had a drop in estrogen level may also experience the symptoms of vaginal atrophy.
+Women who aren't experiencing menopause but have had a drop in estrogen levels may also experience the symptoms of vaginal atrophy.
 A drop in estrogen can occur:

-If you are experiencing vaginal itching but don't think it is caused by hormones, see our article on Vaginal Itching.
+If you’re experiencing vaginal itching but don't think it is caused by hormones, see our article on vaginal itching.

 For some women, vaginal atrophy may cause an increase in the vagina's alkalinity.
 These higher pH levels can put women at a higher risk for a vaginal infection, also called vaginitis.